epfl-lasa/air_hockey/src/air_hockey/usage.md

 We have tested two different robot configurations for this framework.
 These configurations include a joint position and a EE Pose

 In iiwa_toolkit/config/passive_track_parmas_dual_real.yaml, the following parameters must be changed : target/pos, target/quat, target/null_pos
-In air_hockey/config/hit_properties_air_hockey.yaml, the following parameters must be changed : return_position, ref_orientation
+In air_hockey/config/hit_properties_air_hockey.yaml, the following parameter must be changed : return_position

 The orientation shoud be the same, the position can change slightly.
 The joint position is used as the null_space desired position.
+The orientation quaternion has the format W-xyz.

 #### Configuration 1